 If they bite at the beginning of a feeding, you may have just misunderstood their need to teethe as a need to feed.
 If you’re not sure you’re getting it right, you can offer your baby a finger before you offer your breast.
 If they suck, they’re ready to nurse.
 If they bite, give them a toy to teethe on.

-If they sometimes take a bottle and you notice them biting the bottle, you might want to follow the same protocol to reinforce the fact that biting while drinking milk is not kosher.
+If they sometimes take a bottle and you notice them biting the bottle, you might want to follow the same protocol to reinforce the fact that biting while drinking milk is not okay.

-Biting can quickly turn breast-feeding from a tender bonding ritual to a tense and painful event.
-Even if they’re not biting, you’ll be worrying that they might.
-Luckily, babies quickly learn that biting and breast-feeding don’t mix.
-It’ll probably only take your baby a couple of days to shelve that ugly habit.
+Biting can quickly turn breastfeeding from a tender bonding ritual to a tense and painful event.
+Babies quickly learn that biting and breastfeeding don’t mix.
+It’ll probably only take your baby a couple of days to shelve that habit.

 And what if your child is a late bloomer in the dental department?
-You won’t be worried about biting, but you might be wondering whether they can start solids at the same time as their toothy peers.
+You might not be worried about biting, but you might be wondering whether they can start solids at the same time as their toothy peers.

 They sure can!
 Teeth are little more than window dressing when it comes to baby’s first ventures with food.
 You’ll be giving them soft foods and purees anyway, and they’ll do a great job gumming them, just like kids with teeth do.